 I might not need her anymore but I will have to worship Hecate from now on.
 I’m just hoping is a fair trade of entities.

-Hey girls, is getting really late, do you mind if I leave?
-We can hang out some other day this same week if you like.
+“Hey girls, is getting really late, do you mind if I leave?
+We can hang out some other day this same week if you like.”

 “Sounds perfect Sheryl, although we just met, we feel we can build a great friendship with you, just knock on the door, we are the majority of time here if you want to get back anytime.”
+Spoke Regina.

-Thank you both girls for everything and such a great talk, night night.
+“Thank you both girls for everything and such a great talk, night night."

 “Night night Sheryl.”